Andy Burnham: Candidacy and election

-Candidacy and election

-On 5 May 2016, a spokesperson for Burnham confirmed that he had been approached by party officials in Greater Manchester, asking him to consider resigning from the Shadow Cabinet of Jeremy Corbyn in order to run in the upcoming mayoral election in 2017.
-On 18 May 2016, he confirmed that he was running for Mayor.
+On 5 May 2016, a spokesperson for Burnham confirmed that he had been approached by party officials in Greater Manchester, asking him to consider resigning from Corbyn's shadow cabinet in order to run in the upcoming mayoral election in 2017.
+On 18 May 2016, he confirmed that he was standing for mayorship.
 Burnham was selected as the Labour candidate in August 2016.
 In September 2016, Burnham said that he would resign as Shadow Home Secretary once a replacement had been found, in order to concentrate on his mayoral bid.
 He was succeeded by Diane Abbott in October.
 Burnham said, if elected as Greater Manchester's mayor, he would resign his seat as the member of parliament for Leigh.
-However, the 2017 general election was declared a fortnight before the mayoral election; Burnham did not stand as a candidate.
+In the event, the 2017 general election was declared two weeks before the mayoral election, and Burnham did not stand as a candidate for parliament.

-Burnham was elected to the new role of mayor of Greater Manchester on 5 May 2017.
-Upon taking office, he became entitled to the style of Mayor.
+Burnham was elected to the new role of Mayor of Greater Manchester on 5 May 2017.
+(Note: Burnham was Mayor of Greater Manchester, a county which includes the City of Manchester and surrounding areas.
+The smaller City of Manchester has a separate council leader, who has executive power (when Burnham stood down, Bev Craig), and a Lord Mayor whose job is mostly ceremonial.
+It is normal for news writing to shorten Burnham's title to "Manchester mayor", his job as "leading Manchester", or similar phrases.)
 He received 63% of the vote, winning majorities in all ten of Greater Manchester's boroughs.
-In his mayoral victory speech he said that "[politics] has been too London-centric for too long … Greater Manchester is going to take control.
+In his victory speech, he said: "This is the dawn of a new era, not just for this city region but for politics in our country.
+It has been too London-centric for too long.
+The old political and party structures haven't delivered for all people and for all places. ...
+Greater Manchester is going to take control.
 We are going to change politics and make it work better for people."